Charges, statutes and outcomes

 - Enter with Intent to Commit Indictable Offence

 Facts: Assault Occasioning Actual Bodily Harm

 The facts stated a scuffle ensued after our client was alleged to have forcibly entered a home following a long-standing dispute.
 The complainants claimed that our client assaulted both of them physically in which they sustained injuries inside their home.
 Our client maintained their innocence throughout this matter and entered Pleas of Not Guilty.

 Outcome: Not guilty and acquitted of all charges

 With O’Brien Criminal & Civil Solicitors representing AU, our efforts were able to successfully bring light to the:

-Based on the serious assault charges, our client was faced with a maximum sentence of 7 years’ imprisonment.
-We presented a strong case before the Judge and jury throughout the course of this matter in defence of our clients and the allegations facing them.
+Based on the serious assault charges, our client faced a maximum sentence of 7 years’ imprisonment.
+We presented a strong case before the Judge and jury in defence of our clients and the allegations facing them.
 The defence was also able to successfully raise evidence to support the incredibility of the complainants throughout the proceedings.
 The empanelled jury returned a verdict of Not Guilty on all three charges for our client and they were acquitted.

 O’Brien Criminal and Civil Solicitors are experienced in defending various types of assault charges, including charges of Intent to Commit Serious Indictable Offences, having assisted many clients in doing so.
 If you have been charged with an offence and think a similar course of action is appropriate in your situation, call us on (02) 9261 4281 today to discuss your legal options.